 The health justice movement must happen now and we exist to make sure that BIWOC in healthcare are leading the way.

-In 2019, Dr. Uwemedimo co-founded Strong Children Wellness, a multi-award winning, healthcare practice network in NYC, providing integrated physical health, mental health and social services for minoritized, low-income children and families.
-As CEO, Dr. Uwemedimo and her co-founders have been able to sustainably grow during the COVID-19 pandemic, raising over $600k in grants, impact investment awards and contracts.
+In 2019, she co-founded Strong Children Wellness, a multi-award winning, healthcare practice network in NYC, providing integrated physical health, mental health and social services for minoritized, low-income children and families.
 Her medical practice has been featured in the New York Times, NY1 News and Crain's for their reverse integration model, embedding care within community organizations including nonprofits and foster care agencies.

 Dr. Uwemedimo is an expert in purpose-led entrepreneurship, securing funding for healthcare, addressing medical racism for marginalized providers and patients and building socially-responsive healthcare spaces.
 Her work has been featured in several media outlets including People.com, NBC News, Medscape, Essence.com, Newsweek, Crain’s, Politico, Reuters, and NPR.

-Dr. Uwemedimo lives in Long Island, NY with her husband, Ilahi, and her 2 powerhouse daughters, Idara & Tolani.
+Dr. Uwemedimo lives in Long Island, NY with her husband, Ilahi, and her two powerhouse daughters, Idara & Tolani.

 Kristine brings a 15-year career of operations management to Melanin & Medicine.
 Hailing from California, she considers herself "The Wizard behind the curtain", and has professionally supported various Bay Area start-ups and non-profits during periods of hyper-growth as Office Manager, Operations & Culture Manager, and Administrative & Communications Coordinator.
-A self-taught web designer and published writer, she combined her skills to found VOJ Virtual Assistance, which offered operations management, brand building, and copywriting to high-profile coaches, entrepreneurs, and influencers.
-Kristine overwhelmingly believes in the entrepreneurial opportunities the internet provides and is dedicated to using her skills to help Black women bring their business visions to life.
+A self-taught web designer and published writer, she combined her skills to VOJ Virtual Assistance, which offered brand building, copywriting, web design, social media marketing, workflow, and automation operations to a number of high-profile coaches, entrepreneurs, and influencers.
+Kristine overwhelmingly believes in the entrepreneurial opportunities the internet provides and is dedicated to using her skills to help women of color get their seat at the table and bring their own business visions to life.